Vision-Language Models for Infrared Industrial Sensing in Additive Manufacturing Scene Description: Introduction

+Reliable object presence detection on the build platform is an important component of autonomous manufacturing workflows.
+In additive manufacturing environments with downstream automation, such as robotic pick-and-place or transfer to subsequent processing stages, confirming that a printed part is present on the build plate is a necessary prerequisite for safe and reliable operation.
+Establishing this capability using thermal infrared sensing and zero-shot vision–language models provides a flexible foundation for automation without requiring task-specific retraining.
 This work introduces VLM-IRIS (Vision–Language Models for InfraRed Industrial Sensing), a zero-shot framework for adapting VLMs to thermal infrared imagery.
 It combines the strengths of zero-shot VLMs and infrared imaging to enable reliable object presence detection without any model retraining.
 The framework converts the infrared images into RGB representations suitable for VLMs to bridge the modality gap.
 It also utilizes a centroid-based prompting strategy, which multiple descriptive sentences are averaged to create stable text embeddings that reduce sensitivity to prompt wording in order to capture the highest similarity between image-text pairs in the VLMs' semantic shared space.
+The goal of this work is to better understand how vision–language models can be used with thermal infrared data in manufacturing settings.
+Specifically, we study whether pretrained vision–language models can be applied to infrared images without retraining, how different infrared-to-RGB preprocessing choices influence zero-shot performance, and how prompt design strategies affect the robustness of infrared scene classification.
+In particular, we compare preprocessing approaches that preserve the original thermal structure with those that introduce color variations commonly used in scientific visualization, to examine how these choices interact with vision–language models trained on natural RGB imagery.
+Through these investigations, this work evaluates both the potential and the current limitations of using vision–language models for label-free infrared monitoring in additive manufacturing.
 The best-performing configuration of the framework combines CLIP with magma preprocessing and centroid-based prompting to achieve strong accuracy in zero-shot classification.
 To further validate the robustness of VLM-IRIS, we also evaluate alternative settings across different preprocessing pipelines, prompting strategies, and dataset conditions.

 The rest of the paper is organized as follows.
 Section~\ref{sec:method} presents the methodology of the VLM-IRIS framework.
 Section~\ref{sec:experiments} describes experiments that compare this approach to different preprocessing and prompting strategies.
 Section~\ref{sec:results} reports experimental results, and Section~\ref{sec:conclusions} provides conclusions and directions for future work.